 - Mini Electric

 - Opel Corsa-e

 - MG 4

 - Smart EQ for Two

 Battery size: 42kWh

-The vehicle comes in two battery sizes: the 42kWh battery which has a distance of 320km and the 23.9kWh battery with a range of 190km.
+The vehicle comes in two battery sizes: the 42kWh battery, which has a range of 320km, and the 23.9kWh battery with a range of 190km.
 Charging is hassle-free and quick with the 85kW battery charger.